-Impairment of trade receivables (see note 15)
+Impairment of trade receivables (see note 14)

-The company makes an estimate of the recoverable value of trade, other debtors and amounts owed by group entities.
-When assessing impairment of trade, other debtors and amounts owed by group entities,, management considers factors including the credit rating of the receivable, the ageing profile of receivables and historical experience.
+The company makes an estimate of the recoverable value of trade and other debtors.
+When assessing impairment of trade and other receivables, management considers factors including the credit rating of the receivable, the ageing profile of receivables and historical experience.